Moons of Neptune: Irregular moons

-The orbit of Triton (red) is different from most moons' orbit (green) in the orbit's direction, and the orbit is tilted −23°.
+Irregular satellites of all four giant planets, plotted by average distance from their planet (semi-major axis in Hill radii) and orbital inclination (degrees with respect to ecliptic).
+Irregular moons of Neptune are plotted as blue diamonds.
+Data as of February 2024.

 In order of their distance from the planet, the irregular moons are Triton, Nereid, Halimede, Sao, S/2002 N 5, Laomedeia, Psamathe, Neso, and S/2021 N 1, a group that includes both prograde and retrograde objects.
 The seven outermost moons are similar to the irregular moons of other giant planets, and are thought to have been gravitationally captured by Neptune, unlike the regular satellites, which probably formed in situ.

 Triton and Nereid are unusual irregular satellites and are thus treated separately from the other seven irregular Neptunian moons, which are more like the outer irregular satellites of the other outer planets.
-Firstly, they are the largest two known irregular moons in the Solar System, with Triton being almost an order of magnitude larger than all other known irregular moons.
-Secondly, they both have atypically small semi-major axes, with Triton's being over an order of magnitude smaller than those of all other known irregular moons.
+Firstly, they are the largest two known irregular moons in the Solar System, with Triton being about eight times larger than Nereid in terms of diameter.
+Secondly, they both have atypically small semi-major axes, with Triton's being about twelve times smaller than the runner-up (Francisco around Uranus, with the third place being Nereid).
 Thirdly, they both have unusual orbital eccentricities: Nereid has one of the most eccentric orbits of any known irregular satellite, and Triton's orbit is a nearly perfect circle.
 Finally, Nereid also has the lowest inclination of any known irregular satellite.